orbeon/orbeon-forms-doc/configuration/properties/xforms.md

 ### XForms items encoding

 With Orbeon Forms 4.0, XForms item values (like in checkboxes, dropdown menus, etc.) are no longer encrypted, but they are encoded by position.
-The following property can be used to enable or disable this behavior, like in Orbeon Forms 3.9:
+The following property can be used to enable or disable this behavior:

 ```xml
 <property